This article has links to products and services we love, which we may make commission from.

 Don’t be surprised to see cyclists pedalling away or campervans trying to get by.

-Our Scottish A roads have areas by the side of the road called ‘passing places’ – it’s customary to pull in and let someone by.
+These Scottish roads have areas by the side of the road called ‘passing places’ – it’s customary to pull in and let someone by.

-Please do remember that this road is everyday use for locals, not just a challenge for holidaymakers.
+Please remember that this road is used every day by locals, it’s not just a challenge for holidaymakers.

 Applecross

-Although remote, Applecross village is visited by many tourists and on a dry day they flock to the seated area outside of The Applecross Inn, which is a popular dinner stop (food served 12-9pm) for those who love game meat and fish.
+Although remote, Applecross village is visited by many tourists and on a dry day, they flock to the seated area outside of The Applecross Inn, a popular dinner stop for those who love game meat and fish.

-Check out our guide on Scottish food, haggis is not a furry animal that runs about the hills!
+Check out our guide on Scottish food for more; haggis is not a furry animal that runs about the hills!

-Applecross is home to one of the North Coast 500 campsites (you have to reserve your spot, see our NC500 camping article).
+Applecross is home to one of the North Coast 500 campsites; you must reserve your spot; see our NC500 camping article for more locations.

 Shieldaig to Ullapool (123 miles)